Mr-Kimochu/modle2-assignment/README.md

 # modle2-assignment
-Assignment for the module 2 on CSS
+Assignment for module 2 on CSS.